-As the committee completes application review, candidates are selected for an interview.
-The interviews are generally conducted during the fall months.
-Candidates come to campus to interview with program faculty, staff, and current students, and to view the classrooms and labs.
+As the committee completes file review, candidates are selected for an interview.
+The interviews are generally conducted from September-November.
+Candidates are invited to campus to meet program faculty, staff, current students, and to tour the facilities.
+The interviews focus on an applicant's professionalism, communication skills, knowledge of and dedication to the Augsburg PA mission, patient care experiences, teamwork skills, and questions asked by the applicant.

 As interviews are completed, seats in the incoming class are offered.
-A list of alternates will be selected in January to fill seats that accepted candidates may not claim.
+The cohort class will be filled between the months of October and May.
+A list of alternates will be selected to fill seats that accepted candidates may not claim.